 We slept in again and started our day with a walk through Saint Germain down rue St Andres des Artes and rue de Buci.
 We stopped at Relais l’Entrecôte for lunch and had their famous steak frites.
 It definitely lived up to the hype and we left full and satisfied.
 We aimlessly wandered around Saint Germain and visited Saint-Germain-de-Prés (church) and picked up some macarons at both Ladurée and Pierre Hermé for later.

 We took the metro to Jardin des Plantes and the ménagerie (zoo).
 We had never been and it would not have been something that we would have done on a family trip.
 My husband and son would have been bored, but my daughter and I love animals.
 It is a small but nice zoo and we saw animals that we had never seen before.
-It was a very relaxing and lovely time and why I loved traveling with my daughter; she was always so present and enjoyed wherever she was – she was not trying to get to the next thing.
+It was a very relaxing and lovely time and why I loved traveling with my daughter; she was always so present and enjoyed wherever she was.
+She was not trying to get to the next thing.
 After the zoo we sat for awhile in the garden eating our macarons.
 Just for fun we made a video comparing Ladurée and Pierre Hermé macarons (you can see my very cute daughter in the video below).
-Then we walked back to our apartment with a curiosity stop in Picard, a bizarre grocery store that only sells frozen food, and the neighborhood grocery for dinner to cook in our kitchenette.
+Then we walked back to our apartment with a curiosity stop in Picard, a grocery store that only sells frozen food, and the neighborhood grocery for dinner to cook in our kitchenette.

 Day 4 In Paris

-During my last few visits to Paris I had not visited the neighborhood of Canal Saint-Martin and I was determined to see it this time.
+During my last few trips to Paris, I had not visited the neighborhood of Canal Saint-Martin and I was determined to see it this time.
 I had heard that it was possible to take a boat ride down the canal and that sounded like fun, so after a breakfast at a sidewalk crepe stand we went in search of the boat.
 It was not an easy search and by the time we found the correct place, the boat was gone.
 So we took the metro instead.
 I wasn’t familiar with Canal Saint-Martin at all, but we found the canal and wandered around the surrounding areas, up and down the streets, in and out of shops.
 We found a garden full of students relaxing on the grass and we joined them for a bit.
 We saw a line in the street, figured out it was a pop-up sale and joined the crowd.
 We didn’t buy anything, but it was fun anyway.
 We had lunch at Jules & Stem; it was the first time that we had ever had bibimbap and we loved it.